 Using compression bandages and elevating the injured limb can help minimize swelling.

-A physical therapist can design a rehabilitation program tailored to your specific injury, focusing on strengthening and flexibility exercises.
+A physical therapist can design a rehabilitation program based on the injury type, focusing on strength and flexibility.

 Custom orthotic inserts can provide support and alleviate stress on the injured area.